jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Practicing scales

-### Chunking

-Scales can be practiced most effectively by *chunking*, breaking information into *chunks*, learning each chunk separately, then learning them in combination as a larger chunk.

-Most people can hold about 5-7 things in mind at any one time.
-Chunking makes optimal use of this capability.

-A good way to know when it's time to move on to learn another chunk is to follow our sense of interest and boredom.
-Move on when a thing becomes boring, but not before.

 ### Practice mindfully

 The way to avoid accidentally programming ourselves into scale-playing robots is to *always be mindful* when practicing scales.